mrhubbs/nuts/README.md

 #### child.text

-Get data from child's text.
+Get data from a child's text.

 ```xml
 <examp>